The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone

-Next, we select which galaxy among the assigned ones is the central galaxy of each subhalo at time B. If a galaxy is labelled with the same particle ID that is also the ID of the most-bound particle of the subhalo, then this galaxy is taken to be the central galaxy of the subhalo.
-Otherwise, the most massive galaxy in the subhalo that previously was a central galaxy is taken as the new central galaxy of the subhalo, or if no such galaxy is associated with the subhalo, the most massive satellite existing in the subhalo is reassigned as central galaxy in the subhalo.
-The new central galaxy is then changed to be labelled by the most-bound particle ID of the subhalo, which may also involve an update of its (provisional) coordinate at time B. All other galaxies in the subhalo are treated as satellite systems that are en route to merge with the central galaxy of the subhalo.
-Subhalos that do not contain a galaxy at the end of this assignment step get a new galaxy with zero stellar mass assigned as central galaxy, but {\em only if} it is possible to follow this galaxy along the merger tree to $z=0$.
+Next, we select which galaxy among the assigned ones is the central galaxy of each subhalo at time at $t_1$.
+If a galaxy is labelled with the same particle ID that is also the ID of the most-bound particle of the subhalo, then this galaxy is taken to be the central galaxy of the subhalo.
+Otherwise, the galaxy with the largest stellar mass in the subhalo that previously was a central galaxy is taken as the new central galaxy of the subhalo, or if no such galaxy is associated with the subhalo, the most massive satellite existing in the subhalo is reassigned as central galaxy in the subhalo.
+The new central galaxy is then changed to be labelled by the most-bound particle ID of the subhalo, which may also involve an update of its (provisional) coordinate at time $t_1$.
+All other galaxies in the subhalo are treated as satellite systems that are en route to merge with the central galaxy of the subhalo.
+Subhalos that do not contain a galaxy at the end of this assignment step get a new galaxy with zero stellar mass, no cold gas, and a hot gas mass corresponding to the universal baryon fraction assigned as central galaxy, but {\em only if} it is possible to follow this galaxy along the merger tree to $z=0$.
 In addition, the star formation of this new galaxy is allowed to commence only after a small random delay (a fraction of the time difference between snapshots) in order to decorrelate the creation times of new galaxies from the snapshot times.